Classic Fruit Tart with Custard

 - Components Used: Shortbread Crust (Sable Breton), Pastry Cream Filling, & Fruit Tart Glaze

 A classic fruit tart is made with a shortbread crust (also known as sable breton) and a custard filling that is a traditional vanilla pastry cream.
-The tart is then topped with fresh fruit and glazed with a simple fruit glaze to create a beautiful shiny finish.
+The tart is topped with fresh fruit and glazed with a simple fruit glaze to create a beautiful shiny finish.

-A classic fruit tart is made with a variety of fruits, but can be made with any fruit according to what is in season or your preferences.
+A classic fruit tart is made with a variety of fruits but can be made with any fruit according to what is in season or your preferences.

 How to Make a Fruit Tart with Custard

 The crust and the filling for this tart can be made the day before serving and kept separate.
-On the day of serving, you can assemble the components and top with you fruit.
+On the day of serving, you can assemble the components and top with the fruit.
 Fruit tarts are best eaten within the first 24 hours as the crust will start to become soggy.
 (Note: I have kept it in my refrigerator for up to 3 days and it is still pretty delicious!
-But it starts to lose quality after the first day).
+But it starts to lose quality after the first day.)

 Make the Pastry Cream Filling